 The MLCIP has earned the reputation for providing the interns with a real-world experience often leading to careers in professions such as law, political science, communications, psychology, and education.
 Currently, the alumni roster includes lawyers, educators, government staff, media specialists, social workers, and other successful professionals.

-Due to limited funding, the Mickey Leland Congressional Internship Program has been suspended for 2011.
+Due to limited funding, the Mickey Leland Congressional Internship Program has been suspended.
 As soon as the funding is confirmed, all dates and information will be available.
 Please check back again.

 If you would like to be a sponsor of the Mickey Leland Congressional Internship Program, please contact Renée Cross at email@example.com.